 When you apply for a marriage license, they may ask you to choose a new name after marriage.
 Are you bound to that choice or can you renege?

 In most states, the marriage license application doesn't ask the new name question, but if you're in one that does, it's decision time.

-The new name slot on your marriage certificate gives you the choice to change your name—today, tomorrow, or 10 years later.
+The new name slot on your marriage certificate gives you the choice to change your name—today, tomorrow, or many years later.
 But it's nonbinding.

 But my marriage certificate will only show my new rejected name

 Wrong.
 Your marriage license and certificate will show both your current and new name after marriage.
 So, if you decide not to change, there will be a reference to your pre-marriage name, a.k.a. old name, a.k.a. current name, a.k.a. legal name.